xpack-dev-tools/ms-spawn-issue/README.md

 by `make.exe` that tries to create sub-processes with `spawn*e()`, fails.

-Since `spawnve()` is also called by BusyBox in its `sh.exe` implementation, this is a major issue, because it affects the most common build tools.
+Since `spawnve()` is also called by BusyBox in its `sh.exe` implementation, this is a major issue, because it affects most common build tools.

 ## History